mediasuitenz/tech-stack/tech-stack-selection/criteria.md

  * Any ORM model layer can be constructed from an existing db, including relationships
  * ORM supports joins and more complex queries
  * Should be able to drop-down to SQL and re-hydrate objects from the results-set
+ * Needs to not be painful for support of spatial queries/PostGIS

 * Good test story
  * Known existing best practices around how to test and what to test
  * Provides a framework for execution of tests
  * Stubs out tests to reduce initial boiler plate
+ * Set-up/teardown of test data has best practice documented or inbuild support
+ * Fast

 * Ember Support (if we keep using Ember)
  * JSON-API support if we keep using Ember data
  * Ability to generate query DSL request from client (if Ember Data) or easy to create custom end-point to provide the right data

+* Fun / Interest
+ * Has to be something we're interested in and can attract the right people to work on